AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/04-Increment-and-Decrement.md

 Console.WriteLine(++a); // output: 2.5
 Console.WriteLine(a);   // output: 2.5
 ```
-[/slide]

-[slide]
 ## Decrement Operator

-The unary decrement operator `--` decrements its operand by 1.

-The decrement operator is supported in two forms: the postfix decrement operator, `x--`, and the prefix decrement operator, `--x`.

 ### Postfix Decrement Operator
 The result of `x--` is the value of `x` before the operation, as the following example shows: